TNI Logo

 How does an EMG work?

-In an EMG, a technician inserts a thin needle electrode into a muscle.
+In an EMG, a physician inserts a thin needle electrode into a muscle.
 With the needle inserted, you tighten and release the muscle as directed.
-The technician may move the needle to other muscles as well.
+The physician may move the needle to other muscles as well.

 The electrode connects to a wire that relays your muscle electrical activity to the EMG machine.
 The activity appears as waves and spikes on a nearby screen.
 The test may record this activity for later evaluation.